cminyard/convcode/README.md

 The API is descrdibed in the convcode.h file.

-You can edit convcode.c, search for "Test code", enable the ifdef above it, and compile it to enable the tests and a main() function to do basic operations.
-Docs are right there in the file.
+Compile with -DCONVCODE_TESTS to enable tests and a main().
+Search for "Test code" in convcode.c for details on how to use it.
+Compiling with "make" here will compile with that enabled, "make check" will run the tests.